resoluteworks/invirt/docs/docs/api/invirt-core/uri-extensions.md

 ### removeQueryValue
-Returns a new `Uri` based on this Uri and without the specified `name` parameter, if the parameter's value matches the specified `value`.
+Returns a new `Uri` without the specified `name` parameter, if the parameter's value matches the specified `value`.
+All other query params are left unchanged.

 <Tabs>
   <TabItem value="example" label="Example" default>